Quick Links to Answers

 What about majors?
 Do I need to know what I want to major in from the beginning?

-When you participate in the Preview course, you’ll be able to view presentations and information about many different colleges on campus to learn more about the colleges and majors offered in your program.
+When you complete Preview Prep, you’ll be able to learn more about the colleges and majors offered in your program.
 You will declare the major you feel you are most likely to pursue or select to be “Exploratory” when you are meeting with your advisor during Preview.

 I have no idea what I want to major in, how do I figure this out?

-As part of your Preview course, you are given the opportunity to explore all majors on campus.
+As part of Preview Prep, you are given the opportunity to explore all majors in your program.
 You can also take advantage of Exploratory student web site.
-In your Preview course, you’ll be able to view presentations and information about many different colleges on campus to learn more about the colleges and majors offered in your program.
+In Prep, you’ll be able to view information about many different colleges on campus to learn more about them and the majors offered in your program.
 When you register for classes at Preview, you can declare the major you feel you are most likely to pursue, or you can select to be “Exploratory.”
 Either way, you should register for courses that will help you test out several majors of interest.

 I’m pre-med, but I don’t see that listed as a major.
 What major do I choose?

 Do what you love!
 UF does not have a “Pre-Health” major and professional schools do not have any preference towards any specific major.
 You should explore majors and choose one based on interests and abilities.
 View the pre-health information in your Preview course to learn more.
 In the meantime, you can begin the process of exploring pre-health through our extensive Pre-Health advising web site.

 I have taken AICE/AP/CLEP/IB exams.
 What courses I will get credit for and how they will apply to my degree?